ritabur/vp-portfolio/content/training/index.md

 path: /training
 title: Training
 ---
-I have conducted science and environmental communication training workshops for youth, researchers and environmenal protection professionals.
+I have conducted science and environmental communication training workshops for youth, researchers and environmental protection professionals.
 My clients include State Service for Protected Areas, the European Commission representation in Lithuania and the British Council Lithuania.

 I am reading a course in radio documentary production at the [Lithuanian Journalism Center](https://lzc.lt/komanda/).